 Compare products across retailers

-Ask for a product, pack size or category and return comparable shelf prices, effective prices and unit prices across the four major retailers.
+Ask for a product, pack size or category and return matched product groups with shelf prices, member prices and unit prices across the four major retailers.

 Commercial add-on · Private MCP-compatible access